 A tragedy of a different kind is being played out in Ukraine’s far east, where Russian separatists are in a life-and-death struggle with government forces supported by armed mercenaries.

-In Dnipropetrovsk (‘Petrovsky’s city on the Dnieper’) I met Evgenij Urchenko (above right), just back from visiting his wife and baby daughter across the front line.
+In Dnipro (then called Dnipropetrovsk or ‘Petrovsky’s city on the Dnieper’) I met Evgenij Urchenko (above right), just back from visiting his wife and baby daughter across the front line.
 His eyes welled with tears as he told me about the booms and thuds of the shelling, “some far away, a few horribly close”.

 On the same day a friend called Dima told me of his harrowing 15-month tour of the separatist-controlled area as a government mercenary.
 Here he is below, then and now.

 As we were chatting, another of my new-found friends, Roma Nazarchuk (above right), burst out angrily, “Why did our government give Crimea to Russia on a plate?
 They didn’t even fire a single shot!”
 I’d heard this story several times already, spoken with varying degrees of bafflement and fury.
 It seemed time to go to Crimea and find out.